The 12-Day Nashville to New Orleans Road Trip

 You’ll be covering fewer miles on the Trace today but plenty of territory when it comes to Native American, music, and military history.

-Stop at the Wichahpi Commemorative Stone Wall and learn about the Trail of Tears.
+Stop at Te-lah-nay’s Wall, also known as the Wichahpi Commemorative Stone Wall, and learn about the Trail of Tears.

 Take a side trip to the Quad Cities region, where the namesake cities of Muscle Shoals, Florence, Sheffield, and Tuscumbia offer myriad opportunities.
 Muscle Shoals is home to important music sites like 3614 Jackson Highway and Fame Studios.
 Shop for unique clothing items or souvenirs in Florence, then tuck in for the night.